 What size area should you chose?

-"Well, " explains Ira from Graber, "that really depends on the discipline you are practicing.
+"Well, " explains a designer, "that really depends on the discipline you are practicing.
 The most common sizes in arenas are the 60' wide by 120' long and the 80' wide by 200' long.
 It's important to have a clear-span structure (no posts or beams are in the inside of the arena's riding areas).
 If you'll be riding in groups or training, a longer arena is advisable.
 The most common height in arenas is 16', but for jumping, we usually advise folks to up to 18'.
 Anything over 18' high is more for a commercial, professional arena.
 Doorways should be 12'-14' high to allow for horse and rider, and 16 foot across."

 Some Options to Consider for your New Riding Arena